topeterk/HitCounterManager/README.md

 # HitCounterManager
 Manages a hit counter
+This readme is compatible with version 1.3.0.0 or newer

 ## Features
 It was designed for Dark Souls III 0 hit or no death runs, to count every hit during the playthrough
 * Creates a HTML file of the hit counters (can be used by CLR browser plugin in Open BroadCaster Software in order to make it visible on stream)
+  * The design and layout can be costumized completely
 * Instead of using GUI buttons, keyboard shortcuts can be configured:
   * Increase hit count of the current split
   * Reset the run (set all hit counts to 0 and select first split)